 - Report on and assess any relevant international developments and experiences regarding the collection of GST and other consumption taxes on LVIG.

-The Board is asked to report back to the Government by 17 December 2021.
+The Board completed its report on 17 December 2021.

-If you would like further information, please contact the Board of Taxation Secretariat at LVIG@taxboard.gov.au or +61 2 6263 4366.
+For further information about the Board’s report: Review of GST on low value imported goods, please contact the Board of Taxation Secretariat at email@example.com or 02 6263 4366.